Golden Grove Mine, Australia

 Open pit expansion at Minerals and Metals Group's deposit

-An open copper pit expansion is being carried to boost the underground operations at Golden Grove.
+An open copper pit expansion was carried to boost the underground operations at Golden Grove.
 The $22m pit development was approved in the second quarter of 2011.

-The ground breaking ceremony of the expansion took place in November 2011.
-The project is expected to begin its full production in 2012.
+The groundbreaking ceremony of the expansion took place in November 2011.
+The project began its full production in 2012.

-The open pit is designed to produce nearly 235,000t of copper concentrate containing 59,600t of copper metal in concentrate between 2012 and 2014.
-It will contribute an additional 3Mt of copper ore reserves to the reserve base of Golden Grove.
+The open pit is designed to produce nearly 235,000t of copper concentrate, containing 59,600t of copper metal in concentrate between 2012 and 2014.
+It contributed an additional 3Mt of copper ore reserves to the reserve base of Golden Grove.

-The project includes construction of an open pit mine, waste rock dump and associated infrastructure including transport and access roads.
+The project included construction of an open pit mine, waste rock dump and associated infrastructure including transport and access roads.

 Transportation and handling of concentrates